quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 In traditional application frameworks, we achieve this by annotating the `name` parameter with the `@PathParam` JAX-RS annotation.
 Since QuantumMaid guarantees to keep your business logic 100% infrastructure agnostic under all circumstances, this not an option.
-Instead, we will modify the `WebService` class accordingly to tell HttpMaid to look into the request's path parameters in order to resolve the `name` parameter of the use case method:
+Instead, we will modify the `WebService` class accordingly to tell HttpMaid to look into the request's path parameters in order to resolve the `name` parameter of the usecase method:

 <!---[CodeSnippet](webservice3)-->
 ```java